The History and the Mystery of John Cabot and the Cabot Rock

 First off were the Vikings, the real discoverers of North America around year 1000 (sorry Columbus).
 All visitors to Newfoundland should take the trip to L'Anse aux Meadows to see the Viking settlement there.
 The site is fascinating and well worth the trip up the "Viking Trail" (after you do the Baccalieu Trail, of course)!

-And then there is John Cabot, or Giovanni Caboto as he was really called, having been born in Italy.
+And then there is John Cabot, or Giovanni Caboto as he was really called, having been Italian by birth.
 Cabot sailed for King Henry VII of England in 1497, 5 years after Columbus.
 And just where do you think he landed in his little ship, "The Matthew"?
 Grates Cove, Newfoundland of course!
 And like any good discoverer, he left his mark to prove it.
 (More about the Cabot Rock later).

 THE LIFE AND TIMES OF GIOVANNI CABOTO

+Cabot had 3 sons, Ludovico, Sebastiano (pictured right) and Sancio.
 Cabot went to Bristol, England around 1494, where he gained support for his ideas of sailing west across the north Atlantic from local merchants.
-Eventually, he caught the attention of the King, who on March 5, 1496 awarded Cabot and his son letters patent, giving them:
+Eventually, he caught the attention of the King, who on March 5, 1496 awarded Cabot and his sons letters patent, giving them:

 "full and free authoritie, leave, and power, to sayle to all partes, countreys, and seas, of the East, of the West, and of the North, under our banners and ensignes, with five ships ... and as many mariners or men as they will have in saide ships, upon their own proper costes and charges, to seeke out, discover, and finde, whatsoever iles, countreyes, regions or provinces of the heathen and infidelles, whatsoever they bee, and in what part of the world soever they be, whiche before this time have beene unknowen to all Christians."